MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Automating_infrastructure_deployments_in_the_Cloud_with_Terraform.md

 1. On the **Create New Project** page, click **Navigate to project**.

-### Exercise 1: Automating infrastructure deployments in the Cloud with Terraform and Azure Pipelines
+### Exercise 1: Automate infrastructure deployments in the cloud with Terraform and Azure Pipelines

 In this exercise, you will deploy Infrastructure as Code into Azure by using Terraform and Azure Pipelines